Presenter: Martha S. Burns, PhD, CCC-SLP

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"Concise and clearly presented information.
+"Concise and clearly presented.
 I liked the 3-tiered approach to intervention for academic confidence."
 A.L.
-(Nov.
+(Dec.
 2022)

 "I found all aspects of this course helpful, including the neurological data, current research, clinical relevance, and treatment suggestions to address the difficulties.
 Dr. Burns is one of the outstanding lecturers on these topics and she is extremely skilled at synthesizing relevant information into clinical suggestions that are extremely helpful."
 B.S.
 (Nov.
 2022)